-Once the long lines diminished, I took Maddy (11) and Jamie (9) to check out the new Smithsonian National Air and Space Museum’s Udvar-Hazy Center.
-Cut out of a forest at the southern end of Dulles International Airport’s long runway, 25 miles outside Washington, DC, the museum annex is a cavernous series of hangars, chock full of all sorts of objects from the past 100 years of aviation and space flight.
+Cut out of a forest at the southern end of Dulles International Airport’s long runway, 25 miles outside Washington, D.C., the museum annex (the main building is on the National Mall) is a cavernous series of hangars, chock full of all sorts of intriguing objects from more than 100 years of aviation and space flight.

 Kids Activities & Learning Tools

-The Information Desk hands out programs for kids that send them on a scavenger hunt for planes with various wing shapes and air speeds.
-They can return and have it embossed with a special Smithsonian stamp, which helps provide some structure for small ones wondering around such a massive building.
+The Information Desk — operating remotely now — used to hand out scavenger hunt programs to look for planes with various wing shapes and air speeds, which helped provide some structure for small ones wondering around such a massive building.

-Despite its magnificent size, the Udvar-Hazy Center is the type of museum where in two hours your kids can actually see everything (except for paid admission features).
-Once my kids got past the “awe” factor, though, they wished there were more hands-on opportunities.
-As for me, I’d like to go back and wander much more slowly through the spectacular 100-year history of aviation.
+Despite its magnificent size, the Udvar-Hazy Center is the type of museum where in two hours your kids can actually see everything.
+Once my kids got past the “awe” factor, though, they wished there were even more hands-on opportunities.
+As for me, I’m ready to go back and wander much more slowly through the spectacular century plus history of aviation.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.